azharkhan/scotland-yard/README.md

 1. Run `npm run dev` to start up a local server
 1. Navigate to the server address as shown in any modern browser.

+# Tools

+This repo is locally developed and bundled using the awesome [parcel](https://parceljs.org) bundler in order to simplify tooling.

+The design and plotting of all the points was completed on [Figma](https://www.figma.com).

 # Inspirations

 We're always standing on the shoulder of others who did this work before us, so I'm thankful for the following efforts, from where I picked up some assets.